WUSTL-Biol4220/home/course_project.md

      a.
 If the accession *does* exist, the script will further validate that the file contains two lines: line 1 contains the fasta description, e.g. `>sample_1|A12345678`; line 2 contains the sequence data, e.g. `ACGTACGTACT`.
      b.
 If the accession exists but is *invalid*, delete the accession from `SEQUENCE_DIR` and mark it to be downloaded.
 Record deleted files in the file `warnings.log`.
+     c.
+If the optional `OVERWRITE` argument is provided and equals "true", then treat all sequences as missing accessions that will be overwritten.

 2. For each missing accession -- either because it was not downloaded or because it was deleted for being invalid -- download that accession from GenBank.
      a.
 Download and rename each GenBank accession as a fasta file.
 For example, accession `A12345678` fetched from GenBank using the `equery` and `efetch` commands, and saved as `A12345678.fasta`